innocentdavid/3nity-bank/README.md

 * Buy Airtime (as we do here in my country (Nigeria), and also
 * Pay bills.

+Those views (transfer, buy airtime and pay bills) have their separate files in the pages folder so that whenever any of them is needed it will just be called up.

 Staff are selected at random when a new customer is registered and they are attached to customers as their account manager, so a staff might have more than one customers.